Rafale deal controversy: 2018 budget session of the Indian parliament

 On 23 March 2018, Congress joined Telugu Desam Party and YSR Congress Party in filing a motion of no confidence against the government.
 In April 2018, Rahul Gandhi alleged that ₹45,000 crore was stolen and given to "an industrialist friend", referring to Anil Ambani.
-In May 2018, Rahul Gandhi alleged that UPA had finalised a deal to buy Rafales at ₹700 crore, but Modi cancelled the transfer of technology contract wth HAL and gave it to "his friend's company", referring to Reliance Defence Limited.
+In May 2018, Rahul Gandhi alleged that UPA had finalised a deal to buy Rafales at ₹700 crore, but Modi cancelled the transfer of technology contract with HAL and gave it to "his friend's company", referring to Reliance Defence Limited.
 In June 2018, it was reported that Comptroller and Auditor General of India was close to finishing its report on the Rafale acquisition.

 2018 monsoon session of the Indian parliament

 The motion of no confidence was taken up on 20 July 2018.
 During the debate, Rahul Gandhi claimed that Sitharaman had refused to provide cost details of the Rafale acquisition citing a confidentiality agreement, but Macron had told him that such an agreement did not exist.
 He repeated the allegations of price escalation and claimed an industrialist has obtained a benefit of ₹45,000 crore.
 He also repeated the questions raised by Azad and Singh regarding comparison of Rafale acquisition cost between Egypt, Qatar and India.
 Sitharaman refuted the allegations and said that the confidentiality agreement was signed by UPA minister A. K. Antony on 25 January 2008 and displayed his signature on the agreement.
 The French Ministry of Europe and Foreign Affairs released a statement contradicting Gandhi's claim, saying that the confidentiality agreement signed in 2008 applied to the IGA signed in 2016.
 The statement also quoted Macron's interview with India Today on their inability to release all the details.
 Rahul Gandhi refused to budge and said that he stood by the claim.
 Narendra Modi dismissed the allegations of wrongdoing, pointing to statements by Indian and French governments.
 Congress spokesperson Anand Sharma backed Rahul Gandhi, saying that he was present when Gandhi asked Macron if the French had any objections to price disclosure, for which Macron answered in the negative.
 He asserted that only classified information was protected from disclosure but the price was considered to be commercial information.

 Minister for Law and Justice Ravi Shankar Prasad criticised Rahul Gandhi for dragging Macron into the controversy and said that the NDA government had purchased Rafale at a cost that was nine percent cheaper than the one being negotiated by UPA government.
 He said that Dassault's bid was €79.3 million for each Rafale in 2007, but an escalation formula in the bid took the cost to €100.85 million after it was opened.
 He added that if this cost is compared to the €91.75 million negotiated in the IGA, the latter would be nine percent cheaper.
 He said that disclosure of other elements of the cost such as India-specific enhancements would not be in national interest and cited multiple examples when ministers in the previous UPA government had refused to disclose details on similar grounds.